wild-devops/pwshake/doc/resources.md

 Contains list of executable steps that all invoked before the current `yaml` config processing starts by the **PWSHAKE** engine.

-The results of these invokations can be used in the current `yaml` config file processing.
+The results of these invocations can be used in the current `yaml` config file processing.

 Example:
 ```